NicolasGraph/textpattern.github.io/development/plugin-user-help-guidelines.md

 \#(roman) **Summary and version details**

-1. Table of contents (use if you have more than three sections, or your sections are long)
 2.  **List of features** (if you don't have many features, make this part of your summary)
 3.  **Minimum requirements** (even if no requirements, say that)